Moving On, Even When You're Broken: Fail-Active Trajectory Generation via Diffusion Policies Conditioned on Embodiment and Task: Experimental Evaluation

 \paragraph{Evaluation Setup} We use the motion planning method from \cref{sec:data_generation} as our baseline, with RRT for \texttt{unconstrained} motions and differential IK with optimization for \texttt{constrained} motions.
 These baselines do not handle both primitives.
 In contrast, \textsc{DEFT} generates both within a unified model.

-We evaluate on a fixed-base 7-dof Franka Emika Panda arm.
+We evaluate on a fixed-base 7-dof Franka Emika Panda arm with the DEFT model inferencing on an NVIDIA RTX 4090.
 The study covers 4.7k failure conditions; of which 2.9k includes joint angle constraints (reduced and locked) and the rest are joint velocity constraints.
 For each condition, we randomly select 1–7 joints to be locked, range-limited, or velocity-restricted.
 Of these conditions, 22\% are in-domain (ID) and 78\% are out-of-domain (OOD).
 We classify ID/OOD using Mahalanobis (global) and k-NN (local) distances in joint space, labeling cases beyond the 95th percentile of either metric as OOD.
 Each unique failure condition is tested 100 times, each with 100 start-goal pairs for a total of 4.7M trajectories evaluated.
 Approximately 5\% of failure conditions render \texttt{constrained} motion infeasible and were excluded.

 \paragraph{Constraint Definitions} Constraints correspond to task-relevant motion primitives.
 Unconstrained motion (\cref{fig:primitive-explain}, top) corresponds to a feasible trajectory between two points and includes manipulation primitives where the object is rigidly secured to the end-effector.
 The objective is to move from $\mathbf{q}_\text{s}\in\mathbb{R}^N$ to $\mathbf{q}_\text{g}\in\mathbb{R}^N$ with no additional geometric constraints beyond feasibility under failures. { }